lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 # IANA Considerations {#iana}

-IANA is requested to register the following ASN.1 {{X.680}} module OID in the "SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).
+IANA is requested to register the following ASN.1 {{X.680}} module OID in the "SMI Security for PKIX Module Identifier" registry 1.3.6.1.5.5.7.0 (see https://www.iana.org/assignments/smi-numbers/smi-numbers.xhtml#smi-numbers-1.3.6.1.5.5.7.0).
 This OID is defined in {{asn1}}.

 | Decimal | Description            | References |
 |:--------|:-----------------------|:-----------|
 | TBD1    | id-mod-automation-eku  | This-RFC   |

-IANA is also requested to register the following OIDs in the "SMI Security for PKIX Extended Key Purpose" registry (1.3.6.1.5.5.7.3).
+IANA is also requested to register the following OIDs in the "SMI Security for PKIX Extended Key Purpose" registry 1.3.6.1.5.5.7.3 (see https://www.iana.org/assignments/smi-numbers/smi-numbers.xhtml#smi-numbers-1.3.6.1.5.5.7.3).
 These OIDs are defined in {{include-EKU}}.

 | Decimal | Description                    | References |
 |:--------|:-------------------------------|:-----------|